Tso Kar: ISRO station

+Transport

 The Tso Kar lies 160 km south of Leh; the Leh Manali road passes 30 km west of it.
 The lake is 540 km east of Srinagar, the capital of Jammu and Kashmir union territory.

-Accessed from two different routes: Through Leh-Manali route or Pangong Lake route.
-You can get neighborhood taxis from Leh to reach Tso Kar Lake through the Changtang locale covering absolute distance of 250 kilometers from Leh.
+You can get taxis from Leh to reach Tso Kar Lake at a distance of 250 kilometers.

+From Miru (Meroo) on Leh–Manali Highway, the western and southern shores of Tso Kar can be reached by taking Meroo-Giu-Chutak Road, and the northern and easter shores can be reached by taking Meroo-Pongunagu-Thukje-Mahe-Nyoma road.